Skip to content

 Tax filing & compliance

-Both providers handle tax filing well at their respective tiers — federal, state, local where applicable.
-Both file W-2s and 1099s automatically.
-Both offer tax-penalty guarantees on accurate filings.
-QuickBooks Payroll Elite offers a tax penalty protection / Intuit handles errors.
+Both providers handle tax filing well at their respective tiers — federal, state, and local where applicable — and both file W-2s and 1099s automatically.
+QuickBooks Payroll Elite includes tax-penalty protection where Intuit handles qualifying filing errors.
 Gusto handles state-tax-account registration as part of the standard workflow.
 Edge: roughly equivalent on core tax compliance.

 07